 SS South African Seafarer

-In 1966, despite the presence of nearby lighthouses, during a fierce winter storm the SS South African Seafarer ran aground between Mouille Point and Three Anchor Bay.
+In 1966, despite nearby lighthouses, during a fierce winter storm the SS South African Seafarer ran aground between Mouille Point and Three Anchor Bay.
 Everybody on board was rescued by helicopters from South Africa’s Ysterplaat Air Force Base.

-The City of Cape Town commissioned sculptor Kevin Brand to create a piece for the Sea Point Promenade recalling his memory of the Seafarer running aground during the storm.
+The City of Cape Town commissioned sculptor Kevin Brand to create a piece for the Sea Point Promenade recalling his memory of the Seafarer running aground.

 Green Point Lighthouse later replaced Mouille Point Lighthouse.
 Traditionally a new lighthouse cannot take the name of an older one.
 Today Green Point Lighthouse is a popular landmark and its red-stripes brighten the promenade.